WHusssain937/Milestone-Project-4/README.md

 **Stripe**
 This was used for functioning my payment method in the purchase app.

+**Jinja**
+This was used as the templating language for python.

 **SQlite3**
-This was the database used in production in gitpod.
+This was the database used in production in Gitpod.

 **PostgreSQL**
 This was the database used in deployment on Heroku.

-**Jinja**
-This was used as the templating language for python.

 **AllAuth**
 This was used for to create registration, account management and authenthication.

 **Crispy-Forms**
 This was used to easily build the forms for my site.

+**Boto3**
+This is the  Amazon Web Services (AWS) SDK for Python.
+It allows developers to create, configure, and manage AWS services, like S3.

+**Gunicorn**
+A Python WSGI HTTP Server to enable deployment to Heroku

+**Psycopg2**
+This will allow the PostgreSQL database to function with Django.

+**Pillow**
+This will added image abilities to the python interpreter.

+###### Others

 **Font Awesome**
 This icon library was used in my project to place icons like the 'My Account' icon and the footer social icons.